ayriela/jQuery-Calculator/readme.md

 ![base mode interface](images/baseMode_interface.gif)
 ---
 ## Stretch Goals:

+- Build a 'clear' button that resets the whole experience.

 - Convert the interface to look and behave like a calculator as shown below.